Degree RequirementBSN

 Vohra Wound Physicians also offers a Vohra Wound Certified Nurse (VWCN™) certification.
 They offer specialized options for facility-based RNs and LPN/LVNs, as well as for home-health RNs.
 Students who complete Vohra’s wound care certification will also earn 30 Continuing Nursing Education Credits (CNEs).

 Eligibility for these certifications varies, so be sure to carefully review each certification before applying.
-Read more for further clarification on wound care nurse certifications.
+Read more for further clarification on wound care nurse certifications or check out the table below.

-Wound care nurses generally work in hospitals in different units:
+WOCNs generally work in hospitals in different units, such as:

 • Operating Room (OR)